Beauvoir De Lisle

 General Sir Henry de Beauvoir De Lisle, (27 July 1864 – 16 July 1955), known as Beauvoir De Lisle, was a British Army officer and sportsman.
-He served in both the Second Boer War and the First World War.
+He served in both the Second Boer War and the First World War, where he commanded the 29th Division for nearly three years, leading it in the Gallipoli campaign and later at the Battle of the Somme, before taking over the command of a corps.

 Early military career

 Born in Guernsey and educated in Jersey, De Lisle was, after graduating from the Royal Military College at Sandhurst, commissioned into the 2nd Battalion of the Durham Light Infantry (DLI) in March 1883.
 He saw service with the mounted infantry in Egypt between 1885 and 1886, being awarded the Distinguished Service Order (DSO).
 In December 1885, a day after the Battle of Ginnis against the Mahdist State, he led a patrol which attacked a nuggar barge on which a widow of a Mahdist Sheik was trying to escape the area with her son.
 The mother and her year old son were separated and the troops found the child alone near a river barge on the Nile.
 The regiment adopted the boy, christening him James Francis Durham, after two soldiers and the regiment itself.
 Jimmy Durham was raised within the battalion and went on to become first soldier of African descent in the British Army.

 De Lisle was promoted to the rank of lieutenant in March 1887 and captain on 1 October 1891.